rezendi/nodb/HOWTO.md

 * Configure Firebase for your GitHub app per [Firebase's documentation](https://firebase.google.com/docs/auth/web/github-auth?authuser=0)

 ## 2. Add credentials to .env

-Mostly this is straightforward, but you will need Firebase and GitHub credentials.

 All credentials should go in a `.env` file in the root directory.
 There are five variables: